-Too few federal agencies, however, are taking full advantage of readily available, centrally managed encryption platforms capable of securing data on-premises and in the cloud, according to new technical brief.
+Too few federal agencies, however, are taking full advantage of readily available, centrally managed encryption platforms capable of securing data on-premises and in the cloud, according to a new special report.

 “The Real Story on Encryption in the Cloud,” written by FedScoop and sponsored by Thales, underlines the benefits agencies can expect to gain by deploying a centrally controlled encryption management service.
 Those benefits include:

 - The ability to better manage data access across multiple cloud and on-premises IT environments.